-The Mississippi Legacy for Children is a collaborative effort between Friends of Children of Mississippi, Inc. and Mississippi Action for Progress, Inc. (MAP).
+The Mississippi Legacy for Children is a collaborative effort between Friends of Children of Mississippi, Inc. and CDC (Centers for Disease Control and Prevention).
 The Legacy project intends to influence parents to make thoughtful choices that lead to better child outcomes by:

 - Promoting maternal responsibility, maternal investment and maternal devotion of time and energy for her child.

 - Supporting mothers as guides in their children’s behavioral and emotional regulation.

 - Promoting each mother’s facilitation of her children’s verbal and cognitive development.